 - ½ cup granulated sugar or any alternative sweetener

 - 8 bags earl grey tea or 4 tablespoons loose-leaf tea

 - ½ cup half and half or substitute whole milk or any dairy alternative

 - Bring 5 cups of water to boil.

-- Place 5 cups of ice in a large pitcher and strain berry infused tea concentrate over ice.
+- Meanwhile, place 5 cups of ice in a large pitcher.

-- The ice will immediately melt, diluting the concentrate and cooling the tea.
+- After tea steeps, hold a fine mesh strainer or cheesecloth, over the pitcher of ice and strain blackberry tea concentrate over ice.
+The ice will immediately melt, diluting the concentrate and cooling the tea.